open-mmlab/mmgeneration/docs/quick_run.md

     [--save-path ${SAVE_PATH}] \
     [--device ${GPU_ID}]
 ```
-Note that more customized arguments are also offered to customizing your sampling procedure.
+Note that more arguments are also offered to customizing your sampling procedure.
 Please use `python demo/unconditional_demo.py --help` to check more details.

 ### Sample images with conditional GANs

-MMGeneration provides high-level APIs for sampling images by using conditional GANs.
-Here is an example of building SAGAN-128 and obtaining the synthesized images.
+MMGeneration provides high-level APIs for sampling images with conditional GANs.
+Here is an example for building SAGAN-128 and obtaining the synthesized images.

 ```python
 import mmcv